-- students from other programmes, faculties or institutions of higher education, insofar as they follow components of the FASoS programme; - students in the FASoS pre-master's programmes and minor programmes; - students in the interfaculty BSc Global Studies (BSc GS).
+- students from other programmes, faculties or institutions of higher education, insofar as they follow components of the FASoS programme; - students in the FASoS pre-master's programmes and minor programmes; - students in the interfaculty BSc Global Studies (BSc GS) programme.

-The R&R were adopted by the FASoS Board of Examiners on 22 July 2022.
-The regulations will take effect on 1 September 2022, and hence will be fully applicable in academic year 2022/2023.
+The R&R were adopted by the FASoS Board of Examiners on 24 August 2023.
+The regulations will take effect on 1 September 2023, and hence will be fully applicable in academic the academic year 2023-2024.